dexiouz/100DaysOfCode/README.md

 Observe that the button was not added instead we got the "delete" text attached to the hello instead.
 That will be something we will do next time.
 **Link to work**[Medium]()

+**Day73**

+#**Changing styles and classes to the book App**

+On day72 we were able to add a new book to our book App.
+The problem though is that the elements we created have no classes attached to them that is the span tags.This makes the newly created book elements not to look like the default book elements.
+This is what we will treat today.
+To add a class of name